SoftwareEngineeringToolDemos/FSE-2014-SketchLink/build-vm/ReadMe.md

-The following steps shows how you can spin up a Virtual Machine for tool SketchLink :
+The following steps shows how you can spin up a Virtual Machine for tool <b>SketchLink</b> :

 <ul>
 <li>Install vagrant and virtualbox on your host machine.</li>